Hereditary Hemochromatosis

 Confirmation of Diagnosis

-• Genetic testing: Identifying mutations in the HFE gene, particularly C282Y and H63D mutations, is a strong indicator of hemochromatosis.
+• Genetic testing: Identifying mutations in the HFE gene, particularly C282Y and H63D mutations, is a strong indicator of hereditary hemochromatosis.
 However, genetic testing alone doesn’t definitively diagnose the disease, as some individuals with these mutations might not experience iron overload.

 • Liver biopsy: In some cases, a liver biopsy might be necessary to assess the extent of iron overload and rule out other liver diseases.
 A small tissue sample is extracted from the liver and examined under a microscope for signs of iron deposition and liver damage.